SonarSource/helm-chart-sonarqube/charts/sonarqube-dce/README.md

 ### Kubernetes - Pod Security Standards

-Here is the list of containers associated with which [Pod Security levels](https://kubernetes.io/docs/concepts/security/pod-security-admission/#pod-security-levels) they are compatible with.
+Here is the list of containers that are compatible with the [Pod Security levels](https://kubernetes.io/docs/concepts/security/pod-security-admission/#pod-security-levels):

 * privileged:
   * `init-sysctl`